andreimerlescu/igo/README.md

 | `./test.sh --debug true`                | Executes `tester.sh` with debug logging enabled.             |
 | `./test.sh --debug true --verbose true` | Executes `tester.sh` with debug and verbose logging enabled. |

+You can browse the [test_results](test_results) to see the comprehensive log outputs of the various functionalities of the `igo` package that is tested via the `test.sh` script.
+The output of these tests are included automatically in the GitHub Actions and can be viewed there, but for archival purposes, the snapshot of the logs as captured with the `feature/install` branch from May 2025.

 ## Versioning